 The Haven Project

-In early September, we will host the next Haven Project community meeting to establish design priorities for a new pier at East 132nd Street.
+Help plan Port Morris’ first waterfront park!
+We’re hosting a series of Haven Project community meetings to establish design priorities for a new open space at East 132nd Street.

 New York Restoration Project (NYRP) is spearheading a transformative master plan to renovate a network of open spaces in Mott Haven and Port Morris in the South Bronx.
 The plan, called the Haven Project, was developed with the community and released in July 2015, and now NYRP is working to fund the proposed renovations and build them.
 The Haven Project aims to demonstrate measurable health and social outcomes resulting from an improved physical environment at the neighborhood scale.
 For example, one hypothesis is that by improving access to Randall’s Island, residents’ physical activity will increase with a correlative decrease in health care costs.
 As a first step, we will capture baseline health data and quality of life indicators which we will track as the project progresses.